Smith Normal Form of Matrices Associated with Differential Posets: Applications

-\begin{proof} By Corollary \ref{RCFEquivMiller}, it is enough to show that the $ DU_{n} $ maps of $ P \times Q $ have RCF over $ \mathbb{Z} $.
-Notice that $ P \times Q $ is a $ r$-differential poset for some $ r \geq 2 $.
-It was proved in \cite[\S 4.2]{Miller} that the up maps of a cartesian product have free cokernel if one of the posets in the product has this property.
-Casting this in terms of surjectivity of down maps, we conclude that the down maps of $ P \times Q $ are surjective.
+\begin{proof} By Corollary \ref{RCFEquivMiller}, it is enough to show that the $ DU_{n} $ maps of $ P \times Q $ have integral canonical form.
+Notice that $ P \times Q $ is an $ r$-differential poset for some $ r \geq 2 $.
+It was proved in \cite[Proposition 4.5]{Miller} that the up maps of a cartesian product have free cokernel if one of the posets in the product has this property.
+So Lemma \ref{freecokernel} implies that the down maps of $ P \times Q $ are surjective.
+Denote the rank sizes of $ P \times Q $ by $ \rho_{n} $.
+Then $ \rho _{n} = \sum_{ i = 0 } ^{ n} q_{n-i} p _{ i } $, so